meteor/galaxy-docs/content/commands.md

 `meteor update` allows you to update your Meteor version.
 You can use the `--release` flag to specify a version.

-This can resolve issues involving deployment and application uptime, especially if the Meteor version used to deploy your app significantly predates the last released Meteor version.
+This can resolve issues involving deployment and application uptime, especially if the Meteor version used to deploy your app significantly predates the most recent Meteor version.

-<h2>Other</h2>

-<h3 id="mup">mup</h3>

-The `mup` utility is not officially supported on Galaxy.
-While you are free to use it, note that you may encounter issues with mup that Galaxy support cannot resolve.